1j01/audio-sponge/README.md

 * ERROR ABOUT ERRORS BEING ERRORS
 * ERRORS, AM I RIGHT?
 THEY ARE ALWAYS BEING ERRORS
 * INSERT ERROR MESSAGE HERE
-* AN ARROR HAS SPELLING GRAMMAR OCCURD
+* AN ARROR HAS SPELLING-GRAMMAR OCCURD
 * OCCULT ERROR
 * WARNING
 * VAGUE FEELING OF UNEASE